Personal Freedom Outreach

 Personal Freedom Outreach (PFO) is an evangelical countercult organization that serves to "educate Christians about the dangers and heretical doctrines of religious cults, to use the Gospel of Jesus Christ to reach members of those cults and to warn Christians of unbiblical teachings within the church itself."

 Its main office is located in St. Louis, Missouri.
 PFO consists of seven directors.
 It has a board of reference, which includes Jay E. Adams, Norman L. Geisler and Ron Rhodes.

 Focus

 PFO was founded by M. Kurt Goedelman and his wife, Angela, in 1975.
 PFO publishes tracts and other materials that biblically critique the Jehovah's Witnesses, Mormonism, The Way International, the Unification Church, Christian Science, Christadelphians, and other new religious movements.

-PFO publishes the Quarterly Journal since 1981 (since 1988 under that name).
-It has included articles on Protestant teachers and organizations which it considers marginal such as Benny Hinn, Rebecca Brown, Kenneth Hagin, Kenneth Copeland, Bill Gothard, Joyce Meyer, and the Trinity Broadcasting Network, as well as groups which it considers cultic or theologically aberrant.
+PFO published the Quarterly Journal from 1981 (from 1988 under that name) until discontinuing it in 2020.
+It included articles on Protestant teachers and organizations which it considers marginal such as Benny Hinn, Rebecca Brown, Kenneth Hagin, Kenneth Copeland, Bill Gothard, Joyce Meyer, and the Trinity Broadcasting Network, as well as groups which it considers cultic or theologically aberrant.
+Back articles (including a flash drive or a CD-ROM of the entire series) are available for purchase, with some available for free viewing.

 In 1996, PFO began hosting its biennial discernment conferences which deals with what it perceives as challenges to sound doctrine and a biblical worldview which face the Christian church today.